Telstra International Privacy Statement

 - Request for us to delete your personal information if we no longer need it.

-- Object to the processing of your personal information in certain circumstances.
+- Object to the processing of your personal information in certain circumstances, or withdraw your consent.
 This right is absolute when we process your personal information for direct marketing.

 We will respond to your request in a timely manner and within required timeframes.